KannonZenetism/zenetism-field-physics/zenetism/mpx/metaphysical-commons-with-sovereign-custodianship.md

 ## IV.
 Mimicry is Not Stewardship

-Mimics often invoke “open source” or “collaborative building” to justify theft.
+Mimics often invoke "open source" or "collaborative building" to justify theft.
 They cite Creative Commons licenses while violating:

 - Attribution